 Step 1.
-Start by cooking the mushrooms, onion and garlic with the olive oil in a skillet over medium heat.
+Start by cooking the mushrooms, onion and garlic with the olive oil in a skillet or large dutch oven over medium heat.
 Cook for 6-7 minutes, stirring often to prevent burning.

 Step 2.
 Add the carrots and celery.
 Mix them in and cook for another 3-4 minutes, stirring occasionally.

 Step 3.
 Add the crushed tomato and vegetable stock.
 Stir well them simmer lightly over low to medium heat until the carrots are tender, about 10-15 minutes.

 Step 4.
 Once the carrots are tender, use an immersion blender and pulse the sauce a few times.
 You want to leave some texture but thicken the sauce.